omega-gg/vox/doc/about.md

 client to render.
 When using a semantic player the relationship with the server is different: the intelligence required to retrieve, decode and interact with the data is entirely on your side: the client side.
-The server is essentially a remote entity that stores raw data and blueprints for you to run and decode.
+The server is essentially a remote entity that stores raw data and blueprints for you to run and decode locally.
 This approach ensures that the intelligence is distributed and retained at the extremities of the network.

 Also, we are aligned with the Motion Freedom ethical principles: https://omega.gg/about/MotionFreedom